The Appropriate Manners and Etiquette at An English Tea Party

 Do you ever dream of hosting your own English afternoon tea party?
 Which food and teas are appropriate to serve?
 Is there a correct way to pour the tea?
 What is considered good and bad manners at the tea table?
 Do I really need to worry about afternoon tea party manners and etiquette?

-MANNERS AND ETIQUETTE AT AN ENGLISH TEA PARTY
+the politeness of AN ENGLISH TEA PARTY

 What is it about a tea party that makes us sit up straighter, wear a pretty dress and worry about our manners?
-My aim is to help you understand the curiosity of the English tea party and leave you feeling confident and inspired to bring your own ideas into this traditional setting.
+Caroline’s aim is to help you understand the curiosity of the English tea party and leave you feeling confident and inspired to bring your own ideas into this traditional setting.

 THE ‘ENGLISHNESS’ OF TEA

 Tea was first imported from China in the late 17th century.
 Today, we continue to quench our insatiable thirst for tea from foreign import, sourcing our English breakfasts, Earl Greys, and Orange Pekoes primarily from India, Sri Lanka and East Africa.
 How, then, did this exotic beverage come to be so much a part of the English character?
 How did tea make its way from porcelain in the parlours of the rich into chipped builder’s mugs?

 - Overview and guide to the manners and etiquette associated with the English tea table.

 - A discussion about the traditions of tea-taking from 1700 onwards and a background to English tea drinking.

 - History and ‘Englishness’ of tea as a part of daily life, both inside and outside the home.